 - Discuss best practices in patient evaluation, medical marijuana product choice and dosage, and therapeutic monitoring

 - Explain how possible concurrent opioid use, risk management, and palliative care considerations impact patient pain management clinical care

 - Recognize potential drug interactions, side effects, and the potential for addiction from medical cannabis use

 Pharmacists: ACPE Credits for this knowledge based program will be awarded and submitted for all pharmacist attendees who register & attest to their active attendance through the webcast platform, complete the evaluation form, successfully complete the post-test, and submit their NABP ePID and DOB verifier (MMDD).
 100% attendance is required.

 Alpha Zeta Omega National Pharmaceutical Fraternity, Philadelphia Alumni Chapter is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

 Learners must complete an evaluation form to receive a certificate of completion.
 You must participate in the entire activity as partial credit is not available.
 If you are seeking continuing education credit for a specialty not listed, it is your responsibility to contact your licensing/certification board to determine course eligibility for your licensing/certification requirement.

 No financial or in-kind commercial support was received for this educational activity.

-No refunds.
-You may transfer your registration to an alternate participant or apply the fee amount towards a future certification course, with advance notice and if available.
+Refunds may be processed upon request.
+You may apply the fee amount towards a future certification course, with advance notice and if available.